 Database

-At the heart of every Effectstream node is a powerful PostgreSQL database.
+At the heart of every EffectStream node is a powerful PostgreSQL database.
 This database is the single source of truth for your application's state, storing everything from raw on-chain inputs to the processed, real-time state of your game world.

-Effectstream provides a sophisticated and developer-friendly toolkit for defining your database schema, managing its evolution over time, and interacting with it in a type-safe manner.
+EffectStream provides a sophisticated and developer-friendly toolkit for defining your database schema, managing its evolution over time, and interacting with it in a type-safe manner.

 Database Schema